Tad Hirsch, PhD

 GAME 2950.
 Game Studio.
 4 Hours.

 Offers an experiential learning course in which students collaborate with faculty on a project for credit, which may include research, game creation, or a combination of the two.
 Offers students an opportunity to co-produce a publishable, distributable, or exhibitable game and/or research paper, which can become part of the student’s portfolio.
 Course may be taught by an individual faculty member or team-taught to explore a specific topic, such as documentary games, art games, physical interfaces, installations, historical games, live-action role-playing, etc. Offers students an opportunity to gain experience working on a real-world project, as well as being credited for collaboration with an established practitioner/researcher.
-Prereq.
-GAME 1110, GAME 2500, GAME 2650 (the latter may be taken concurrently), and sophomore standing or above.
+May be repeated once.

 GAME 2990.
 Elective.
 1-4 Hours.

 Offers elective credit for courses taken at other academic institutions.
 May be repeated without limit.

 Covers how to design for playful engagement across contexts.
 Surveys basic theories and findings on play in ethology, evolutionary psychology, developmental psychology, anthropology, sociology, and philosophy through readings and discussion.
 Through lectures and exercises, familiarizes students with traditional design areas of play (toys, playgrounds, amusement parks) and the history, theory, patterns, and methods of evoking playfulness in contexts beyond games, toys, and playgrounds.
 Encourages students to apply these insights into portfolio work by creating playful experience prototypes across media.